 - Check for leaks by brushing on a soapy water solution onto the gas connections.
 If you see any bubbles, the connection is leaking and needs to be tightened.
 If you still cannot get a good seal without bubbles, call the gas company or a plumber for assistance.

 Preparing the Offset Dryer Vent

-In our example where space is limited, we are using an adjustable offset dryer vent, also called a periscope dryer vent.
+In this example where space is limited, an adjustable offset dryer vent is used.
+It's also called a periscope dryer vent.
 Offset vents allow the dryer to be installed closer to the wall than a typical basement installation, using a 90 degree 4-inch duct elbow on dryer's discharge vent.
 Some models allow a 3-inch clearance from the dryer to the wall.
 It also allows the dryer to be connected to a fixed vent connection in the wall since it allows both an offset adjustment and a height adjustment in the vent connection duct.